ganeshnagargoje/azure-vmss/readme.md

-# Azure Virtual Machin Scale Set (VMSS) Infrastructure using Terraform
+# Deploy "Azure Virtual Machine Scale Set" (VMSS) using Terraform

 ## Overview
 This project outlines how to build a scalable web application infrastructure in Azure using Terraform.
 It includes setting up a Virtual Machine Scale Set (VMSS) behind a load balancer with appropriate security and auto-scaling configurations.